 Permanent-Marker Doodled Eggs

-If you love to doodle, this simple Easter egg idea is just for you!
+If you love to doodle, this simple technique for decorating Easter eggs with markers is just for you!
 All you'll need are a few hard-boiled eggs, a permanent marker, and a lot of creativity.

 Easter Egg Tip: Draw slowly and carefully, and wait for the marker to set before continuing your design on a different side.
 Protect your hands from marker smudges by holding your egg with a towel.

 These easy-to-craft blooms look adorable on plain Easter eggs.
 To make the flowers, cut origami paper into a range of different-size squares.
 Fold the squares and freehand-cut flower patterns of your choice.
 Use a small paintbrush to apply white glue to the backs of the flowers and adhere to eggs, pressing out excess glue or air bubbles.
 Cut thin strips of paper to make stems and leaves.

 Create simple, mess-free Easter eggs with inexpensive tissue paper.
 Use a hole punch to make paper dots, then use a glue stick to adhere them to hard-boiled eggs.
 To make the polka dots easy to pick up, wet your fingertip with a damp cloth before pressing them onto your Easter eggs.

 We're stuck on these gorgeous patterned Easter eggs.
 Skip the dye and use colorful gingham washi tape.
 For a patchwork effect, layer 1-inch and 1⁄2-inch pieces of tape with varying patterns; snip thin strips for a vertical version.